- February 15, 2018

 Generally, you should aim for wood chips.
 Other materials can work, but wood chips usually have the weight and acidity level to help create a nice “blank canvas.”
 Locally-sourced wood chips decrease the likelihood of introducing invasive insects like emerald ash borer that can wreak havoc in some ecosystems.
 Minimizing how far a wood product travels decreases the potential spread of eggs and larvae.

 Free wood chips taken from a community pile are likely composed of many different tree species since they are typically created when a chipper moves through town grinding up all kinds of trees planted over the years.
 Some of these trees might practice allelopathy (suppression of growth of one plant species by another due to the release of toxic substances) and others might be non-native.
-Many people prefer wood chips made from plants native to their area.
+Many people prefer wood chips made from plants native to their area, but there isn’t a lot of experimental research linking success or failure of gardens with specific kinds of tree chip mulch.
+It is likely you don’t need to be overly concerned with the specific species of trees in your arborists’ mulch.

 Dig and Replace.
 Lawns can also be dug out.
 If your goal is to install something other than plants, like a pathway or pervious patio, this might be the best way to go.
 Depending on the area you are removing, you might rent a bobcat, or do this by hand.
 Once the lawn is removed, you can fill back in the space with dirt for planting, decomposed granite for pathways, or raised beds for vegetable gardening.